 A person commits an offence if he is knowingly concerned in the fraudulent evasion of tax or duty, by him or another person.”

 HMRC can obtain information from a variety of sources.
 Methods of collating information include accessing publicly available information and the issuing of informal and formal requests.

-Information may come into HMRC’s hands from a variety of sources and they may receive it unbeknown to you.
+Information may come into HMRC’s hands from a variety of sources and they may receive it unbeknownst to you.
 Public sources include companies’ house, land registry, electoral roles, social media sites, web forums and newspapers to name but a few.
 To the trained eye, the information contained in these sources can often reveal a good deal about the activities of individuals and businesses sometimes prompting the seeking of further information.